bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-ops-changed|

-Due to the migration of the :ref:`External Databases
+Due to the migration of the
+:ref:`External Databases <migrate-92-93-external-database-migration>`,
-<migrate-92-93-external-database-migration>`, :ref:`Rest Clients
+:ref:`Rest Clients <migrate-92-93-rest-clients>`,
+:ref:`Web Service Clients <migrate-92-93-webservice-clients>`,
+:ref:`Environments <migrate-92-93-envs>`,
+:ref:`Formats <migrate-92-93-formats>`
-<migrate-92-93-rest-clients>` and projects to Eclipse Maven projects, we
-introduced a new project version :code:`93300`.
+and projects to Eclipse Maven projects, we introduced a new project version :code:`93600`.
 If you want to deploy a project to an |ivy-engine| 9.3, this must be your project version.
 If you have a running project, it will still be able to run, but :ref:`we recommend migrating your projects <migration-project>`